-How to Apply Superscript Text in PowerPoint Slide
+How to Apply Superscript in PowerPoint Slide

 You can also control the offset, by default is 30%.
 Hardly you’d need to change this Offset value but it is good know about the existence of this feature.
 Adjusting the offset can be useful in some specific situations.

-For more tips and tutorials on how to use PowerPoint, check out our presentation blog here.
+To apply subscript, then refer to the article Subscript in PowerPoint, or for more tips and tutorials on how to use PowerPoint, check out our presentation blog here.